 Oil down on China factory data, US supply forecast

-Benchmark U.S. crude for May delivery was down $1.61 to $99.97 a barrel in afternoon trading on the New York Mercantile Exchange.
+Benchmark U.S. crude for May delivery was down $1.61 to $99.97 a barrel in New York.
 Brent crude, used to set prices for international varieties of oil used by many U.S. refineries, was down $1.72 to $106.04 a barrel in London.

 Data showing weak manufacturing growth in China suggested oil demand growth could slow at the same time world supplies remain ample.
 Also, analysts say, tensions between Russia and Ukraine appeared to be easing somewhat, making it less likely that sanctions that could disrupt world oil supplies will be adopted.